Methodology

 Teachers' pay

 Pay increases are made following a process of pay recommendations, consultation, implementation through updating the school teachers’ pay and conditions (STPCD), and individual performance assessments.
-This begins with the independent School Teachers’ Review Body (STRB) submitting recommendations to the Secretary of State on changes to the pay and conditions of teachers in England, which usually includes a pay increase each year.
-Once the government has considered this advice, the government’s response is published, along with the report.
-Last year, this happened on 19th July.
+This begins with the independent School Teachers’ Review Body (opens in a new tab) (STRB) submitting recommendations to the Secretary of State on changes to the pay and conditions of teachers in England, which usually includes a pay increase each year.
 Following this is a consultation period which runs throughout the summer.
-Once responses have been collated and considered, the recommended pay ranges are published in September/October.
-Schools then conduct performance –related discussions with staff which will assist in determining pay for that academic year, and update their payroll systems accordingly.
+Once responses have been collated and considered, the recommended pay ranges are published in September/October (opens in a new tab).
+Schools then conduct performance –related discussions (opens in a new tab) with staff which will assist in determining pay for that academic year, and update their payroll systems accordingly.

 Given the timelines discussed, it is known that not all schools will have updated their systems in time for the November census date and therefore there is a “lag” in the figures presented.
-This issue is likely to be especially pronounced in 2022, given the consultation process and publication of the STPCD did not conclude until 13th October, which was later than in recent years.
+This issue is likely to be especially pronounced in 2022 and 2023, given the consultation process and publication of the STPCD did not conclude until mid-October in both years, which was later than in recent years.
 The timescales do not affect how much teachers are paid; pay is backdated if needed.

 These statistics are based on the headcount of staff, rather than the FTE.
 Therefore, these figures should not be used as a measure of the overall size of the school workforce.